mplaine/analyzing-job-postings-with-sql/README.md

 | Data Analyst              |     5,463 |             93,876 |         25,000 |        650,000 |
 | Business Analyst          |       617 |             91,071 |         16,500 |        387,460 |
 -->

+<sup>*</sup>Unfortunately, the dataset had only limited data points available for Finland.

 ### 5. What are the most in-demand skills for Data Analysts and Data Engineers in Finland?